Probing Heavy Dark Matter in Red Giants: Introduction

 In this work, we investigate the capture of DM particles by RG cores and their potential impact on stellar evolution, particularly on the timing of helium ignition.
+The schematic overview is illustrated in Fig.~\ref{fig:scheme}.
 DM particles lose kinetic energy through repeated elastic scatterings with nuclei in the stellar interior and become gravitationally bound once their velocity falls below the escape speed.
 As they continue to lose energy, their orbits shrink deeper into the core; we refer to this process as ``ingress".
 Eventually, the captured DM population thermalizes with the stellar medium, forming a compact DM sphere at the stellar center.
 When the DM density within this sphere surpasses that of the surrounding stellar matter, its self-gravity dominates such that the gravitational collapse can occur.
 This collapse deposits DM energy into the ambient material through elastic scattering and/or annihilation, depending on the underlying interaction model.
 In particular, for HDM, since the pair-annihilation cross section is intrinsically small due to the unitarity bound, DM particles can accumulate to extremely high densities without being efficiently depleted by annihilation.
 We highlight that this delayed annihilation can therefore provide a concentrated and intense source of heating at the stellar center.

 If this exotic heating exceeds the rate of thermal diffusion, it can ignite a local helium flame that propagates outward through the core, driving a runaway helium ignition.
-This scenario stands in sharp contrast to standard stellar evolution, where efficient neutrino cooling via plasmon decay suppresses central ignition and instead causes helium burning to commence in an off-center shell of the degenerate core.
-In our case, dynamical DM heating shifts the ignition site to the stellar center.
+This scenario stands in sharp contrast to standard stellar evolution, where efficient neutrino cooling via the plasmon decay suppresses central ignition and instead causes helium burning to commence in an off-center shell of the degenerate core.
+In our case, dynamical DM heating shifts the ignition site to the stellar center, because the DM heating can increase the temperature of the ignition site to a temperature higher than $ 10^8\,{\rm K}$ where the nuclear reaction rate dominates over the plasmon decay rate.
 To quantify this process, we estimate the minimum amount of core material that must be heated to ignite helium and initiate this runaway fusion, namely the trigger mass for helium flash~\cite{1992ApJ...396..649T,Timmes_2000}.

 A premature, DM-induced helium flash leads to a smaller helium core mass than in standard stellar evolution, resulting in a lower luminosity at the TRGB.
 By requiring consistency with observed RG populations, we derive stringent constraints on the DM–nucleon scattering cross section.